-The following are tips addressing some of the more common issues of the season.
+The following are tips addressing some of the more common issues of the summer season.

 Air travel rarely has any effect on intraocular pressure (IOP).
 Because the air pressure within the cabin is carefully regulated as the plane ascends and descends, there is little change in eye pressure.
 Air travel does affect the volume of gases in the air.
 This may be important to those who have recently had retinal surgery.
 At the time of surgery, a gas bubble is placed in the eye to help keep the retina in place.
 The bubble is usually present for 6-8 weeks.
 Changes in altitude may cause the gas bubble to expand and cause increased IOP.
 Those receiving a gas bubble during retinal surgery are usually advised to avoid air travel.

 In contrast, gas bubbles are not used for glaucoma surgery.
 People with glaucoma usually do not have air travel restrictions after surgery.
 However, it is always best to consult with your eye doctor before traveling, especially after any kind of eye surgery.

 Because air in the cabin can become dry, artificial tears may be helpful for use on a long flight.
 As with any other medication, carry your glaucoma medication on board with you.
 This will prevent any missed doses associated with delays, lengthy flights, or lost luggage.
 Also, make sure the bottle caps are tightly sealed to prevent leakage.

 Studies show permanent damage to the eyes can result from prolonged sun exposure without adequate protection.
 Ultraviolet light (UV), especially reflected off of high glare surfaces like sand, water, or pavement, can produce a burn on the surface of the eye (cornea and conjunctiva).
 Long-term exposure can affect not only the eye’s surface, but also the internal structures including the lens and retina.